Recommendations Sought for 2026 Lifetime Contribution Award

 - Have they led the way in preserving, promoting, and/or creating within the living traditions that CDSS stewards?

-- Has their contribution benefited people in more that one geographical area?
+- Has their contribution benefited people in a broad geographical area?

 - Has their contribution impacted more than one generation?